hpcc-systems/HPCC-Platform/roxie/roxiemem/DOCUMENTATION.rst

 The ILargeMemCallback provides a mechanism to dynamically allocate more memory to a process as it requires it.
 This could potentially be done in stages rather than all or nothing.

-(Currently unused as far as I know...)
+(Currently unused as far as I know... the main problem is that borrowing memory needs to be coordinated.)

 **********
 Huge pages